 - Temporary or semi-permanent accommodation

-- Facilities that may need relocation or future expansion
+- Facilities requiring relocation or future expansion

 - Long-term use is clearly defined